StemTBioinf/UNIX/index_free.md

 ```
 Nice - or?

-To rename a file use the move command `mv` (yes, its strange):
+To rename a file use the move command `mv` (yes, it's strange):
 ```{bash, eval = FALSE}
 mv NewTestFile_copy NewTestFile_copy_version2
 ```
-To actually move trhe file one level up do:
+To actually move the file one level up do:
 ```{bash, eval = FALSE}
 mv NewTestFile_copy_version2 ../
 ```